gajus/babel-plugin-lodash-modularize/README.md

 Use `npm run module-map` to generate a new module map.
 The new module map is generated against the lodash version installed as a dependency of the `babel-plugin-lodash-modularize` plugin.

-This approach will need to change when a new version of lodash comes out that does no longer use the same directory structure.
+This approach will need to change when a new version of lodash comes out that does no longer use the same directory structure. `lodashVersion` plugin option is used as a form of defensive design to ensure that when such change happens we do not introduce a backwards incompatible change.